Hero Image

 MPH

 Janice's primary research interests include evaluation of community-based programs and policies.
-Examples include examining the impact of school wellness policies and the effectiveness of health food retail interventions.
-She contributes to several NPI projects such as the Kaiser Permanente Healthy Eating Active Living (HEAL) Initiative, the NHLBI-funded Healthy Communities Study, and working in the Nutrition Education and Obesity Prevention Evaluation Research Unit.
+Examples include examining the impact of school wellness policies and the effectiveness of healthy food retail interventions.
+She has contributed to several NPI projects such as the Kaiser Permanente Healthy Eating Active Living (HEAL) Initiative and the NHLBI-funded Healthy Communities Study, and is currently working on evaluating CalFresh Healthy Living policies, systems, and environmental change (PSE) interventions.

 Danielle Lee